 After I have new, properly sized wire nuts in place, I like to wrap the end with enough electrical tape to go around it twice.
 This gives some protection against shocks and also makes it much harder for the wire nut to spin off on is own.

 Finally, check the light switch.
 Light switches do go bad after a while, and not everyone wires light switches well.
 Take the light switch out of its box and examine its wire connections.
 The wire should be completely looped around the screws, not just cinched down under them.
 If the screws look oxidized at all, that’s a sign the switch has been there a while and could stand a replacement.
-A new regular duty light switch costs 75 cents and a heavy duty switch costs $1.50 so it’s not the end of the world if you have to replace one.
+A new regular duty light switch costs less than 75 cents in quantity, so it’s not the end of the world if you have to replace one.

 When you replace or rewire the switch, be sure to strip back enough wire from each connection that you can form a loop of wire into a full letter “c” and cinch it down under the screw without the screw touching any insulation.
 That gives you a really solid electrical connection.
 Cover the terminals with a piece of electrical tape after you finish.